bozhimirov/Liars_Dice_Console_Game_OOP/README.md

 Here is positioned Output class with methods that prints text on the console.

-### **test.py**
-This file have to collect tests but it is empty, because of my most dedicated testers - Simeon and Deyan, that help me test the game manually

 ### **validators.py**
 In this file there is a class Validators with the needed validations as methods.
 A list with all methods: